-- Dragon (green), Phoenix (yellow), Pegasus (red), Griffin (blue) - Each house will have a lead teacher - Each house would have two house captains (one boy and one girl or those who identify as either a boy or a girl)
+- Dragon (green), Phoenix (yellow), Pegasus (red), Griffin (blue) - Each house will have a lead teacher - Each house would have two house captains (one boy and one girl)

 The children are placed in a house and remain in that house, with their siblings, for the duration of their time at school.
-There may be various days throughout the year children can wear their house colours and t-shirts.
+There may be various days throughout the year children can wear their house colours.